sergmain/metaheuristic-docs/p/application_properties.md

 ## Metaheuristic properties

-Metaheuristic's properties divided in 3 big groups - globals, dispatcher related, and processor related
+Metaheuristic's properties divided in 3 big groups - globals, related to dispatcher, and related to processor

 Globals properties
 - mh.thread-number - integer value in range from 1 to 16, default value is 4.
 This property defines how many threads will be used.